Cyld cutaneous syndrome

 www.facebook.com/groups - Multiple Cylindromas Support Group

-These questions and answers are meant to act as guidance for patients who have been diagnosed by a dermatologist.
+These questions and answers are meant to act as guidance for patients who have been diagnosed by a dermatologist or geneticist.
 It is not meant to replace regular clinical care and advice.
 If you have any questions, please contact your general practitioner or dermatologist.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.